Causes of Death

-(Regional Law Enforcement and Treatment Indicators of Heroin Use)
+(Law Enforcement and Treatment Indicators of Heroin Use in the US, 2011)

-" Among all substance abuse treatment admissions, including those for whom alcohol was the primary drug in 2010, heroin ranked first in 3 of the 22 CEWG reporting areas (Baltimore City, Boston, and Detroit), second in 4 areas (Maryland, Phoenix, St. Louis, and San Diego), and third in 4 areas (Cincinnati, Los Angeles, New York City, and Seattle) (table 2).
+" Among all substance abuse treatment admissions, including those for whom alcohol was the primary drug in 2011, heroin ranked first in 3 of the 23 CEWG reporting areas: Baltimore City, Boston, and St. Louis.
+Heroin ranked second in three areas (Detroit, Maryland, and San Diego) among all treatment admissions.
+Heroin ranked third in five areas: Los Angeles, Minneapolis/St. Paul, New York City, San Francisco, and Seattle (table 2).

-" In more than one-half (13) of the 23 CEWG areas, heroin items accounted for less than 10 percent of total drug items seized and identified in NFLIS forensic laboratories in 2010.
-Proportions were highest in Baltimore City, and lowest in Honolulu (figure 5).
-Heroin was not ranked first in drug items seized in any CEWG area, although it appeared in second rank in St. Louis in 2010 (table 1)."Source:"Epidemiologic Trends in Drug Abuse: Highlights and Executive Summary -- Proceedings of the Community Epidemiology Work Group, Vol. 1, June 2011" (Bethesda, MD: National Institute on Drug Abuse, May 2012), pp. 11-12.
+" In more than one-half (13) of the 24 CEWG areas, heroin items accounted for less than 10.0 percent of the drug reports from drug items seized and analyzed in forensic laboratories in 2011.
+As a proportion of total drug reports, heroin reports were highest in Baltimore City and lowest in Honolulu (figure 5).
+Heroin did not rank first or second among drug reports in the 24 reporting CEWG areas in 2011, with the exception of St. Louis, where heroin ranked second among total drug reports.
+Heroin placed third in the rankings of drug reports in 11 CEWG reporting areas.
+In the West, heroin ranked third in two of the nine reporting areas (Phoenix and Seattle).
+It ranked third in four of six areas in the Midwest (Chicago, Cincinnati, Detroit, and Michigan); in three of four northeastern areas (Boston, New York City, and Philadelphia); and in two of five southern CEWG areas (Baltimore City and Maryland) (table 1)."Source:"Epidemiologic Trends in Drug Abuse: Highlights and Executive Summary -- Proceedings of the Community Epidemiology Work Group, Vol. 1, June 2012" (Bethesda, MD: National Institute on Drug Abuse, June 2012), pp. 10-11.

 (Global Opiate Consumption) "The world consumes some 3,700 tons of illicit opium per year (1/3 raw and 2/3 processed into heroin) and seizes 1,000 tons."Source:United Nations Office on Drugs and Crime, "Addiction, Crime and Insurgency: The transnational threat of Afghan opium" (Vienna, Austria: October 2009), p.
 7.

-(Mortality) "The majority of drug deaths in an Australian study, conducted by the National Alcohol and Drug Research Centre, involved heroin in combination with either alcohol (40 percent) or tranquilizers (30 percent)."Source:Peele, Stanton, MD (1998), "The persistent, dangerous myth of heroin overdose," published in DPFT News (Drug Policy Forum of Texas), August, 1999, p.
-5, from The Stanton Peele Addiction Website, last accessed Jan.
-12, 2013.
+(Mortality from Heroin Use) "The majority of drug deaths in an Australian study, conducted by the National Alcohol and Drug Research Centre, involved heroin in combination with either alcohol (40 percent) or tranquilizers (30 percent)."Source:Peele, Stanton, MD (1998), "The persistent, dangerous myth of heroin overdose," published in DPFT News (Drug Policy Forum of Texas), August, 1999, p.
+5, from The Stanton Peele Addiction Website, last accessed June 8, 2013.

 "The withdrawal syndrome in people who were taking methadone (which has a long half-life) develops more slowly and may be less acutely severe than heroin withdrawal, although users may describe it as worse.
 Even after the withdrawal syndrome remits, lethargy, malaise, anxiety, and disturbed sleep may persist up to several months.
 Drug craving may persist for years."Source:"Opioids," The Merck Manual for Health Care Professionals, Special Subjects: Drug Use and Dependence, Opioids (Merck & Co.
 Inc., last revised July 2008), last accessed Jan.
 12, 2013.